ZachyCatGames/dial-ms-media-builder/readme.md

 But there is a another issue.
 The afforementioned restart routine in the I/O routines will mostly use the device-agnostic I/O routines when reading blocks.
-However, the restart routine requires that it's located in field 1; if it's not, it will re-read the I/O routines into field 1 using LINCtape read instructions.
+However, the restart routine requires that it's located in field 1; if it's not, it will re-read the I/O routines into field 1 using LINCtape read instructions and jump to the restart routine in field 1.
-This creates an LINCtape dependency for restarting the system from field 0.
+This creates an LINCtape dependency when restarting the system from field 0.

 As far as I can tell, there's no technical need for the use of LINCtape instructions here, and they can be trivially replaced to an equivalent call to the READ I/O routine.
 So... that's what I did.

 ### Secondary Device-As-System
 The secondary device (chosen via media type) can be be used as the system device using the `-s` or `--second-system` flag.
-This will make the DIAL-MS system require that the secondary device is available and usable in order to be used at all.
+This will make DIAL-MS depend on the secondary device for doing anything.

 #### Longer Explaination
 DIAL-MS internally accesses its system and work areas using special unit number (100, 110, 111) through the standard I/O routines.